Divination: Oracles and Greek divination

 Both oracles and seers in ancient Greece practiced divination.
 Oracles were the conduits for the gods on earth; their prophecies were understood to be the will of the gods, verbatim.
 Because of the high demand for oracle consultations and the oracles’ limited work schedule, they were not the main source of divination for the ancient Greeks.
 That role fell to the seers (μάντεις).

 Seers were not in direct contact with the gods; instead, they were interpreters of signs provided by the gods.
 Seers used many methods to explicate the will of the gods including extispicy, ornithomancy, etc. They were more numerous than the oracles and did not keep a limited schedule; thus, they were highly valued by all Greeks, not just those with the capacity to travel to Delphi or other such distant sites.

-The disadvantage of seers was that only direct yes-or-no questions could be answered.
-Oracles could answer more generalized questions, and seers often had to perform several sacrifices in order to get the most consistent answer.
-For example, if a general wanted to know if the omens were proper for him to advance on the enemy, he would ask his seer both that question and if it were better for him to remain on the defensive.
-If the seer gave consistent answers, the advice was considered valid.
+The means of divining affected what questions could be asked, and the quality of the answer that could be provided.
+For example, sacrificial divination, a common practice of seers, may have been considered to only give yes or no answers.
+However, there are examples of seers being asked open-ended questions.

 During battle, generals would frequently ask seers at both the campground (a process called the hiera) and at the battlefield (called the sphagia).
 The hiera entailed the seer slaughtering a sheep and examining its liver for answers regarding a more generic question; the sphagia involved killing a young female goat by slitting its throat and noting the animal's last movements and blood flow.
 The battlefield sacrifice only occurred when two armies prepared for battle against each other.
 Neither force would advance until the seer revealed appropriate omens.

 Because the seers had such power over influential individuals in ancient Greece, many were skeptical of the accuracy and honesty of the seers.
 The degree to which seers were honest depended entirely on the individual seers.
 Despite the doubt surrounding individual seers, the craft as a whole was well regarded and trusted by the Greeks, and the Stoics accounted for the validity of divination in their physics.

-Several legends exist about Greeks who tested oracles and got punished; some stories about foreigners like Egyptians and Persiand who tested oracles by asking multiple questions and getting away with it also exist.
+Several legends exist about Greeks who tested oracles and got punished; some stories about foreigners like Egyptians and Persians who tested oracles by asking multiple questions and getting away with it also exist.